Derykian/Derykian.github.io/index.md

 ### About this site

 This page was created as a concept showcase and design report for AntsNet, a visual ant tracking and identifying AI algorithm.
 It will outline the general workings of neural networks, with a focus on convolutional neural networks and transfer learning, the areas most relevant to AntsNet.
-AntsNet is an ongoing research project and this site will be updated periodically with new information and insights as development progresses.
+This is an ongoing research project and this site will be updated periodically with new information and insights as development progresses.

 ### Project summary

-AntsNet is a culmination of my interests in ants and algorithms.
-The goal is to create a binary classifier to distinguish ants from other items, then an ant genus classifier.
-The final model will combine all of this into a video feed-capable YOLO network.
+AntsNet is a convolutional neural network-based deep learning algorithm designed to detect and 'box' ants from images, and identify them by genus.
+This project is a culmination of my interests in computer algorithms and ant behavior, and the end product serves to contribute to the ant-keeping community as well as provide an application for my newly developed skills in neural network programming.
+The network utilizes transfer learning, using pre-trained Inception, ResNet, and VGG-16 models as its base networks during development for performance comparison purposes.
+The final form of AntsNet will be open-sourced and publicly available, and I will be working to optimize the algorithm for use on hardware like Jetson or Raspberry Pi.

 ### The General Neural Network